 First, straighten your dog’s external ear canal by pulling the ear upward and outward slowly.
 Then, gently put the thermometer inside the dog’s ear canal.
 Though they are easy to use, they can provide inaccurate readings if you are targeting the wrong part of the ear.
 Most products are delivered with clear instructions and directions.
 Some even have a diagram or photo explaining each step.

-If you follow proper technique to use the ear thermometer, it provides you with an accurate temperature reading in just one or two seconds.
+If you follow the proper technique to use the ear thermometer, it provides you with an accurate temperature reading in just one or two seconds.
 They are amazing!

 With technology advancement, non-touch thermometers have become widely popular.
 Non-touch thermometers mean that there is nothing to insert inside the dog’s ear, mouth or rectum.
 Everything happens at a distance.
 Unlike ear thermometers, you don’t have to insert this thermometer inside the ear canal.